ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

       //  This function is called after recieving a SCTBundle.
       //  For Clients, this is after a successful connection to a
       //  HTTPS Server, calling this function with a SCTBundle
-      //  constructed from that certificate path and SCTs
+      //  constructed from that certificate chain and SCTs
       //  For Servers, this is after receiving SCT Feedback def insert(SCTBundle b) {
         if(operator_is_server) {